 Measuring deferred tax assets requires assumptions regarding future taxable income and the timing of the realization of deferred tax assets.

 The estimates and assumptions are based on underlying assumptions that reflect the current state of available knowledge.
 Specifically, the expected future development of business was based on the circumstances known at the date of preparation of these consolidated financial statements and a realistic assessment of the future development of the global and sector-specific environment.
-Our estimates and assumptions remain subject to a high degree of uncertainty because future business developments are subject to uncertainties that in part cannot be influenced by the Group.
+Estimates and assumptions remain subject to a high degree of uncertainty because future business developments are subject to uncertainties that in part cannot be influenced by the Group.
 This applies in particular to short- and medium-term cash flow forecasts and to the discount rates used.

 Developments in this environment that differ from the assumptions and that cannot be influenced by management could result in amounts that differ from the original estimates.
 If actual developments differ from the expected developments, the underlying assumptions and, if necessary, the carrying amounts of the assets and liabilities affected are adjusted.

 Estimates and assumptions by management were based in particular on assumptions relating to the development of the general economic environment, the automotive markets and the legal environment.
-These and further assumptions are explained in detail in the Report on Expected Developments, which is part of the Group Management Report.
+These and further assumptions are explained in detail in the Report on Expected Developments, which is part of the group management report.